80/20 Rule for Daily Tasks: How to Identify Your Vital Few

 How long does it take to see results from applying the 80/20 rule daily?

 Most people notice a shift within one to two weeks of consistent morning sorting and evening reviews.
 The Impact Audit typically reveals clear patterns after three to four weekly cycles.
-Research suggests that sustained daily planning behaviors are associated with reduced stress and improved performance within weeks of adoption [9].
+Research on time management behaviors found that planning habits were associated with reduced stress and greater perceived control of time [9].

 This article is part of our Prioritization Methods complete guide.